Eskuero/nino/README.md

 ### Building
 If you want to not only the sync the source code but also to compile the app when new changes are detected during the current syncing interation you must use it like this:
 ```
-syncall.py --build=/path/to/key.jks
+syncall.py --build=/path/to/key.jks,keyalias
 ```
-The --build argument expects to be passed alongside the absolute or relative path to a Java key store containing a single key.
-You will be prompted to enter the password.
+The --build argument expects to be passed alongside the absolute or relative path to a Java key store containing the key named as keyalias.
+You will be prompted to enter both passwords.
 It also accepts a value of n to disable building.
 All the output files will be automatically aligned and signed with the provided key, and then placed a SYNCALL-RELEASES folder on the working dir.

 ### Retrying